Shadovaine/LCLibrary/TroubleShooting_Management/TroubleShooting_Commands.md

 # Command: nmap (Network Mapper)

-## Description: Scans networks for hosts, ports, and vulnerabilities
+## Description: A network scanning tool used to discover hosts and services. it can identify open ports, running services, OS details, and vulnerabilities

 ## Syntax